Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

 ### Azure content store subsystem

-This defines a pure Azure content store, which uses Microsoft's Azure Storage as the only storage mechanism for Alfresco Content Services.
+This defines a pure Azure content store, which uses Microsoft's Azure Storage as the only storage mechanism for Content Services.

-This content store is recommended for a clean Alfresco Content Services and Azure Connector installation, or an upgrade of an installation that's never used the file system.
+This content store is recommended for a clean Content Services and Azure Connector installation, or an upgrade of an installation that's never used the file system.

 ### Using an Azure content store subsystem